BNTechie/Learning_Resources/Statistics/README.md

 The softmax function is commonly used in multi-class classification tasks in machine learning.
 It converts a vector of raw scores (logits) into a probability distribution, where the probabilities of all classes sum to 1.

+Softmax is generally used in the final layer of a neural network for multi-class classification.
+It transforms the logits (raw predictions) into probabilities, allowing the model to predict the probability that a given input belongs to each possible class.

 ### Mathematical Representation

 Given a vector of scores $ z = [z_1, z_2, \dots, z_n]$, the softmax function for each element $z_i$ is defined as: